Baricus/ssscan/README.md

 without requiring the user to know the associated private key.
 `ssscan` is focused on asking many servers about one specific public key, rather than asking a single server about many keys.
-For example, giving `ssscan` the public key left as a backdoor by malware searches for compromised machines with the same backdoor.

 As this is relatively simple program to write, and I wanted an excuse to try out `Rust`,